Duke-GCB/SciComp-Materials/slurm/README.md

 to see what command-line options are available and what default parameters are being used” -- acgt.me · by Keith Bradnam

-#### Time This is determined by test runs that you do on your code during an
+#### Time
-interactive session.
+This is determined by test runs that you do on your code during an interactive session.
 Or, if you submit a batch job, over-ask first, check the amount of time actually needed, then reduce time on later runs.

 **Please!** Due to scheduler overhead, bundle commands for minimum of 10 minutes / job

-#### Memory: We recommend that you check the software docs for memory
+#### Memory
-requirements.
+We recommend that you check the software docs for memory requirements.
 But often times these are not stated, so we can take another approach.
 On HARDAC and on the DSCR, each job is allowed 2 GB RAM/core by default.
 Try the default via `srun` or `sbatch`.
 If your job was killed, look at